horeilly1101/deriv/README.md

 ### Static Constructors

-Alternatively, you can create expressions by using the many available static constructors.
+You can create expressions with the available static constructors.
+See the documentation for available constructors and more instructions on how to use them.

 ```
 // Example 1: 3x